collagenase clostridium histolyticum

 It is not known whether collagenase clostridium histolyticum passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

 How is collagenase clostridium histolyticum given?

 This medication is injected directly into the "cord" of the affected hand or into a "plaque" of the penis.
 A healthcare provider will give you this injection.
 Follow your doctor's dosing instructions very carefully.

 After your injection, do not touch or put pressure on the treated area of the hand for the rest of the day.
 Keep the treated hand elevated until bedtime.